-Expanding your SME until it has a global reach may have sounded like a pipedream 20 years ago — but the internet has democratised business to make it achievable for many SMEs.
+Expanding your small business until it has a global reach may have sounded like a pipedream 20 years ago — but the internet has democratized business to make it achievable for many SMEs.

 Smaller, agile businesses are sometimes more adept at adapting their offering and scaling-up without losing sight of their culture and values.

 So if you want to go global with your small business, here are four tips for success.

 1. Go Digital

 Surprisingly, according to research from B2B comparison site Approved Index, 1.98 million UK SMEs still don’t have a website — meaning they’re missing out on an estimated £173,769 revenue uplift per business.

 So digital basics like creating a mobile-optimised website that takes online payments, integrating SEO and optimising your Google My Business listing are a firm foundation for consolidating your local presence before expanding.

 And a lively online blog and social media strategy will help you build your brand further, while your performance can be monitored and tweaked through an analytics platform.